-Add The formation of complex symmetrical
+Add The formation of complex symmetrical and fractal patterns in snowflakes exemplifies emergence in a physical system |

-In philosophysystems theoryscience, and artemergence occurs when "the whole is greater than the sum of the parts," meaning the whole has properties its parts do not have.
+In philosophy, systems theory, science, and art, emergence occurs when "the whole is greater than the sum of the parts," meaning the whole has properties its parts do not have.
 These properties come about because of interactions among the parts.
 In mathematical shorthand, W = P + I.

 Emergence plays a central role in theories of integrative levels and of complex systems.
 For instance, the phenomenon of life as studied in biology is an emergent property of chemistry, and psychological phenomena emerge from the neurobiological phenomena of living things.